 Online dating apps and sites allow you to browse and connect with hundreds of men in a single evening — from home, with no need to hire a babysitter or buy a new top — making dating sites the most time and money efficient ways to find a boyfriend.

-Here is a roundup of the best dating apps for single parents:
+Here is a roundup of the best dating apps and sites for single parents.

 For finding a serious relationship, a boyfriend or a husband, eharmony is the leader: